sudocrystal/scc-compsci/141/day-by-day/day02.md

   - main method declaration
   - printing to the screen
   - defining and calling a method
++ Practice Reflection Discussion - Egg2
+  - Do individually and then discuss
 + Review Exercise: Cake
   - With a partner, analyze the expected output and complete the program
++ Finding feedback on HW #0: go through grades page
 + Explain Homework #1: Cumulative Song
 + Lecture
   - Literals